Climate change harms everyone's health. Yes, even yours.

-No one evades global increases in extreme weather, disease, and injury
+No one is safe from global increases in extreme weather, disease, and injury

 There is consensus among experts that climate change is happening – and that it is playing a role in multiplying negative health impacts across the globe.
 These could exponentially increase as we approach the environmental tipping point scientists have warned us about.